HokoraYinphineMPP/obsidian-git-sync/docs/CSE 2010-12(83648)/Week 5/Lab 4 Submission.md

 ###### Please remember to indent your code properly and add descriptive comments explaining the logic of your code. **Failing to do this will result in points deducted.**

-Exercise 1: Listing Prime Numbers with functions (5 points)
+## **Exercise 1: Listing Prime Numbers with functions (5 points)**

 In Lab 3, we wrote a program that printed the prime numbers within a range provided by the user.
 Now we are going to write a similar program, but with a function that determines whether a number provided is prime or not.
-Write a program that prompts the user to enter an int start and an int end.
-The program then loops and prints the prime numbers between start and end, inclusive, by calling a function isPrime().
-You will send each value to isPrime() as the loop traverses through the range. isPrime() returns true if the number passed into it is a prime number, and returns false otherwise.
+Write a program that prompts the user to enter an int *start* and an int *end*.
+The program then loops and prints the prime numbers between start and end, inclusive, by calling a function *isPrime()*.
+You will send each value to *isPrime()* as the loop traverses through the range. *isPrime()* returns *true* if the number passed into it is a prime number, and returns *false* otherwise.
 (Hint: If this function returns true or false, how can we use it to control output of numbers?)
 The function should have the following declaration:

 `bool isPrime(int n);`
 Run your code once to show that it works when the user enters : 2 and 100